Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-09-08-cooking-with-kids-overnight-bread.md

 Are you familiar with the concept of no-knead bread?
 This method basically replaces the usual  kneading time with a very long prove on the kitchen counter.
 This way,   the gluten develops through a long,   slow fermentation and the bread develops a delicious flavour.

-<div>We've been making this bread for a few years now.
+We've been making this bread for a few years now.
 It's a lovely thing for the kids to do - they can mix it after school, leave it to prove overnight, and (if I'm on top of life and up early) we can have fresh bread for breakfast.
-Otherwise, lunch.</div>
+Otherwise, lunch.

-<div></div>

 <br />

-<div>You can search the web for lots of no-knead bread recipes, but here is ours:  the simplest version of them all.
+You can search the web for lots of no-knead bread recipes, but here is ours:  the simplest version of them all.
 You can throw this baby together in five minutes: the work to pleasure ratio of this recipe is very, very high.
-(Just mentally prepare yourself to spend a good five minutes scraping messy, sticky dough off the children's fingers.)</div>
+(Just mentally prepare yourself to spend a good five minutes scraping messy, sticky dough off the children's fingers.)

-<div></div>

 <ul>